 How to find your CoinZoom wallet address

-Open the Wallet tab
+Open the wallet tab

 Scroll to the currency you want to receive.